 “If you had a second chance, would you grab it?”
-Judas Kiss one of our favourite gay themed films is a mixture of fantasy and reality.
+Judas Kiss is a mixture of fantasy and reality.
 Having been persuaded by his best friend and director Topher (Troy Fischnailer) into judging in their film school’s annual festival, film festival judge Zachary Wells (Charlie David) has a one night stand with Danny Reyes (Richard Harman) who turns out to be a student competing for a scholarship which Zach will be awarding.

 Zach spots similarities between himself and Danny, not least because Danny is using the name Zach himself used when he attended the school and because he is entering a film called ‘Judas Kiss’, the same name of the Zach’s winning film, years before.
 While Zach is trying to figure out the puzzle, a mysterious campus tour guide tells him: “change the kid’s past, change your future.”